selturkey/Near-Property-Auction/README.md

 ```
       yarn build:contract
 ```
-3. Deploy the Contract to Near Testnet:
+3. Deploy the Contract to the live Near Testnet:
 ```
       yarn dev:deploy:contract
 ```
-Now you'll have a contract deployed to Near Testnet!
+Now you deployed the smart contract to the live Near Testnet.

-Exploring The Code
+Exploring The Stracture
 ==================

 1. The "backend" code lives in the `/contract` folder.
-See the README there for more info.

-   ### File Stracture
+   ### Folder File Stracture

 ```
 contract